mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	 sage: L
 	 [-1, 2, 3, 4]

 In programming speak, data-types that can be changed in place are called *mutable*.
-I mention this only since some data types in Sage do not allow assignment like this.
+Lists are mutable, but some   data types in Sage are not.

 .. index:: list; append, append